dnzng/create-cool-app/README.md

 # create-cool-app

-Generate automatically some common templates.
+A cli that generates some commonly used templates.

 ## Usage